bmrejen/raspberry-snippets/README.md

 ## Tell your browser to trust this CA

-Chrome -> Settings -> Manage certificates -> Import -> choose cert.pem (you might néed to rename it .crt)
+Chrome -> Settings -> Manage certificates -> Import -> choose cert.pem (you might need to rename it .crt)